ywamsendai/ywamsendai-docs/docs/students/faq.md

 ### Is housing provided?

 Yes.
-Housing nearby many of the DTS staff is provided and included in your school fees.
+Housing nearby many of the YWAM Sendai staff is provided and included in your Training fees.

 ### What is housing like?